You are here

 Confirming the diagnosis

 Iliotibial band syndrome (ITBS) is diagnosed clinically, based upon a suggestive history and characteristic examination findings.
+Diagnosis can be made by a GP, sports physician or orthopaedic surgeon.
 Radiological imaging is not required.

 The relevant medical specialist is an orthopaedic surgeon.